-On stage Robin Hawdon was seen in several leading roles in London’s West End, and also played a number of classical leads around the country, such as Hamlet, Henry V and Henry Higgins in ‘Pygmalion’.
-He stopped acting in 1980 to concentrate on his writing and producing careers.
+On stage Hawdon was seen in several roles in London’s West End.
+He also played a number of classical leads around the country, such as Hamlet, Henry V and Henry Higgins in ‘Pygmalion’.
+Hawdon curtailed his acting in the 1980s to concentrate on his writing and directing careers.

-More recently his play GOD AND STEPHEN HAWKING, about the phenomenal advance of modern science and its effect on traditional philosophical thinking, caused something of a stir in the national press when Stephen Hawking himself took objection to being portrayed on stage, despite the fact that the play was seen by most people as a tribute to his extraordinary life and career.
+More recently his play God And Stephen Hawking, about the phenomenal advance of modern science and its effect on traditional philosophical thinking, caused something of a stir in the national press when Stephen Hawking himself took objection to being portrayed on stage, despite the fact that the play was seen by most people as a tribute to his extraordinary life and career. (published by Josef Weinberger)

-Robin Hawdon has also directed a number of stage productions, and in the nineteen eighties founded the Bath Fringe festival, and subsequently became Director of the Theatre Royal Bath, England’s premier touring theatre.
+Hawdon has also directed a number of stage productions, and in the nineteen-eighties founded the Bath Fringe Festival, and subsequently became Director of the Theatre Royal Bath, one of England’s premier touring theatres.

 Robin’s wife of over forty years, Sheila, is a psychotherapist and writer.
-They have two daughters, four grand children, and homes in Bath, the South of France and Australia.
+They have two daughters, both writers, four grand-children, and homes in Bath, the South of France and Australia.

 Subscribe to Books & Stuff

 Email Robin for a FREE online flip-book edition of 'Dinner With Churchill' (or his previous books, 'The Land, The Land' and 'Number Ten').